octocat/git-consortium/product-backlog.md

 * As a site member, I can send an email to any member via a form.
 * As a site administrator, I can read practicing or training applications and approve or reject them.
 * As a site administrator, I can edit any site member profile.
-* As a site member, I can fill out an application to become a Trainer.
-* As a Trainer, I want my profile page to include additional details about me.
-  * i.e., some of the answers to my Trainer application.
-* As a trainer, I want my profile to list my upcoming classes and include a link to a detailed page about each.

 ### News